dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/how-to-manipulate-a-flowdocument-through-the-blocks-property.md

 ---
 title: How to Manipulate a FlowDocument through the Blocks Property
-description: Shows how to use the Blocks property in a Flow Document ms.date: "03/30/2017"
+description: Shows how to use the Blocks property to manipulate elements in a FlowDocument ms.date: "03/30/2017"
 dev_langs:
   - "csharp"